-The school day begins at 7:40 am and ends at 2:25 pm.
-Please download and refer to the "MyBusStop" app for specific bus routes and times.
-Updates are provided in real time to help you track your child's bus.
-The app will also let you know the bus' current location, the route progress, and any bus delays.
-(Note: Students should not enter the school building prior to 7:05 am.)
-Students begin reporting to their classrooms at 7:30 am and will be dismissed promptly at 2:25 pm.
+The school day begins at 7:40 am and ends at 2:10 pm.
+Students should not enter the school building prior to 7:00 am.
+Students should remain in their cars with parent until 7:00 before entering the building.
+Staff and supervision will not be available until that time.
+Students begin reporting to their classrooms at 7:30 am and will be dismissed promptly at 2:10 pm.
 Students may not remain after school with teachers without prior parent notification and teacher permission.